-Following Government guidance clarifying that registration services are now permitted to open in England, Northamptonshire County Council's registration service is open to take birth registrations, urgent notices of marriage and corrections.
+Following Government guidance clarifying that registration services are now permitted to open in England, Northamptonshire County Council's registration offices are now open to undertake birth registrations, notices of marriage and corrections face-to-face as per current legislation.
+We’ve installed screens, anti-bac wipes, sanitising hand gel and separate pens across the service to adhere to current guidelines.

-Customers will be asked to complete and return a birth registration questionnaire in advance to minimise their time in the office, and will then be contacted to arrange an appointment.
-The number of people attending the office will be kept to the legal minimum required to complete a legal registration and all payments for certificates will be taken in advance.
+From week commencing 21 September 2020 customers must complete and submit a pre-registration questionnaire as part of the online booking process.
+This will minimise the face-to-face time in the office and help to safeguard all parties.
+The number of people attending the office will be restricted to the legal minimum required to complete a legal registration.
+All payments for certificates must be paid in advance.

 Request a birth registration appointment